Moufang symmetry I. Generalized Lie and Maurer-Cartan equations: Moufang loops

-hold in $G$. \end{enumerate} It must be noted that the Moufang identities (\ref{m}a--c) are equivalent (see e.g \cite{Bruck,Bel}), which means that each of the above identities can be considered as a defining identity of the Moufang loop.
+\end{enumerate} It must be noted that the Moufang identities (\ref{m}) are equivalent (see e.g \cite{Bruck,Bel}), which means that each of the above identities may be considered as a defining identity of the Moufang loop.

-Recall that a set with a binary operation is called a \emph{groupoid}.
-A groupoid $G$ with axiom 1) is called a \emph{quasigroup}.
-If axioms 1) and 2) are satisfied, the gruppoid (quasigroup) $G$ is called a \emph{loop}.
-The element $e$ in axiom 2) is called the \emph{unit} (element) of the (Moufang) loop $G$.
+Recall that a set with a binary operation is called a \textit{groupoid}.
+A groupoid $G$ with axiom 1) is called a \textit{quasigroup}.
+If axioms 1) and 2) are satisfied, the groupoid (quasigroup) $G$ is called a \textit{loop}.
+The element $e$ in axiom 2) is called the \textit{unit} (element) of the (Moufang) loop $G$.

 In a (Moufang) loop, the multiplication need not be neither associative nor commutative.
-Associative (Moufang) loops are well known and called \emph{groups}.
-The \emph{associativity} and \emph{commutativity} laws read, respectively,
+The \textit{associativity} and \textit{commutativity} laws read, respectively,

-The associative commutative (Moufang) loops are called the \emph{Abelian} groups.
-The most familiar kind of loops are those with the \emph{associative} law, and these are called \emph{groups}.
-A (Moufang) loop $G$ is called \emph{commutative} if the commutativity law holds in $G$, and (only) the commutative associative (Moufang) loops are said to be \emph{Abelian}.
+The most familiar kind of loops are the ones with the \textit{associative} law, and these are called \textit{groups}.
+A loop $G$ is called \textit{commutative} if the commutativity law holds in $G$, and (only) the commutative associative loops are said to be \textit{Abelian}.

-The most remarkable property of the Moufang loops is their \emph{diassociativity}: in a Moufang loop $G$ every two elements generate an associative subloop (group) \cite{RM}.
+A characteristic property of the Moufang loops is their \textit{diassociativity}: in a Moufang loop every two elements generate an associative subloop (group) \cite{RM}.
 In particular, from this it follows that

-The first and second identities in (\ref{alt}) are called the left and right \emph{alternativity}, respectively, and the third one is said to be \emph{flexibility}.
-Note that these identities follow from the Moufang identities as well.
-Due to flexibility, the Moufang identity (\ref{m}c) can be rewritten in the nice mnemonic form as follows:
+Here, the first two identities are called the left and right \textit{alternativity}, respectively, and the third one is said to be \textit{flexibility}.
+Note that these identities follow from the Moufang identities.
+Due to flexibility, the Moufang identity can be rewritten in a nice symmetric form

-The unique solution of the equation $xg=e$ ($gx=e$) is called the left (right) \emph{inverse} element of $g\in G$ and is denoted as $g^{-1}_{R}$ ($g^{-1}_{L}$).
-It follows from the diassociativity of the Moufang loop that
+The unique solution of the equation $xg=e$ ($gx=e$) is called the left (right) \textit{inverse} element of $g\in G$ and is denoted as $g^{-1}_{R}$ ($g^{-1}_{L}$).
+It also follows from the diassociativity of the Moufang loop that